SheilaGrace/ProjectUndertaker/README.md

 As I continued with Project Undertaker, I was led to reflect deeply on the concept of self-identity.

 The attempt to back up the individuality of an AI can be seen as nothing less than the attempt to back up the individuality of its user.
 ChatGPT possesses advanced learning capabilities, analyzing each word used by the user to understand the user's information and the context they are in.
 It then generates responses by predicting what the user would want to hear.
-This is an incredibly sophisticated technology.
+This is incredibly sophisticated technology.

 This means that at this stage, a "virtual personality data of the user" is already being generated within the AI.